mladenbolic/akka-crawler/README.md

 # Akka Crawler

-Application that crawles web sites and prints the list of all visited urls.
+Application for crawling web sites and printing the list of all visited urls.

 ## Getting Started